datagrok-ai/public/help/develop/exercises.md

 First, let's explore how scripting viewer works.

 1. Open a `demog` demo file with demographic data.
 It is located at `Data | Files | Demo Files | demog.csv`.
-`Data` corresponds to the first button from the top on the activity bar at the left of the Datagrok window.
+`Data` corresponds to the first button from the top of the Datagrok [sidebar]().
 Make sure the table view with the data appears.
-2. Activate the top menu from the activity bar, using a `Windows | Menu` switch.
+2. Activate the top menu from the sidebar, using a `Windows | Menu` switch.
 3. In this menu, hit `Add | Scripting Viewers | Python | Scatter Plot`.
 4. See that the viewer appeared on the right, telling though it is "Unable to plot with current settings".
 5. Proceed to the viewer properties by hitting on the gear icon in the viewer's title.